Strength

 Ladder Training

-Patrick Dale explains how to apply the Ladder Training solution to your training sessions
+Patrick Dale explains how to apply the Ladder Training solution to your training sessions.

 Many muscular endurance and conditioning workouts require high volumes of work which, for neophytes and the de-conditioned achieving these numbers, may seem like a very distant goal.

-How do you go from only being able to perform a couple of press ups or dips to completing the 100 reps required by some coaches or workouts?
+How do you go from only being able to perform a couple of press-ups or dips to completing the 100 reps required by some coaches or workouts?

 Strength training, like gymnastic training, is part physiological adaptation and part neurological adaptation - by which I mean in many cases the limiting factor, is not the size of your muscles but the nervous supply to those muscles.
-As strength training is in part a skill, we need to perform repeated movements with sufficient volume to allow the body to learn how to perform the exercises in a skillful coordinated way.
+As strength training is in part a skill, we need to perform repeated movements with sufficient volume to allow the body to learn how to perform the exercises in a skilfull, coordinated way.

 Luckily, the conundrum has a solution - and that solution is called "ladder training"

-In many strength training circles this principle of repeated efforts to improve specific exercise performance is called "greasing the groove".
+In many strength training circles, this principle of repeated efforts to improve specific exercise performance is called "greasing the groove".

 Ladder Training Protocol